Evaluating Counterfactual Policies Using Instruments: Introduction

 Within this framework, we develop three sets of results.
 First, we derive tractable bounds for $\theta$ without imposing IV monotonicity.
 Second, we show that in a range of relevant cases, imposing IV monotonicity does not help tighten the identified set.
 Thus, while some form of monotonicity is essential for a \ac{LATE} interpretation, our results show that IV monotonicity is neither necessary nor sufficient to learn about counterfactuals.
 Third, we consider other assumptions that do help tighten the bounds, and illustrate their power in two applications.

 Specifically, our first main result provides a computationally tractable characterization of the identified set for $\theta$ without imposing IV monotonicity.
-In related \ac{IV} settings \parencite[e.g.][]{kitagawa21, bai_identifying_2024}, the identified set is commonly computed by enumerating all possible ``response types'', defined by the values of $D(\cdot,\cdot)$.
+In related \ac{IV} settings \parencite[e.g.][]{kitagawa21, bai_identifying_2024}, the identified set is commonly computed by enumerating all possible ``response types'', defined by the values of $D(\cdot, \cdot)$.
 This proves computationally infeasible in our setting, because the number of response types grows exponentially in the number of judges $K$ if one does not impose \ac{IV} monotonicity.
 We show that one can bypass response type enumeration and compute the identified set as the solution to a linear program that scales linearly in $K$.
 The key observation is that it suffices to consider sets of marginals for $(Y(\cdot), D(z, \cdot))$, involving the decision of one judge $z$ at a time.
-This is because the observable data does not depend on the joint distribution of $D(z,a)$ across judges $z$, and without imposing \ac{IV} monotonicity, we are also not imposing any \emph{ex ante} restrictions on this joint distribution.
+This is because the observable data does not depend on the joint distribution of $D(z, a)$ across judges $z$, and without \ac{IV} monotonicity, this joint distribution is \emph{ex ante} unrestricted.
 Our result builds on insights in \textcite{RiRo14}, who derived bounds on the average treatment effect in IV settings with binary outcomes involving $O(K^2)$ restrictions.

 Our second set of results gives sufficient conditions under which the identified set for $\theta$ does not depend on whether one imposes IV monotonicity.
 Specifically, we show that this is the case when either (a) one of the potential outcomes is known, or (b) the policy counterfactual is a ``sufficiently strong'' encouragement (where the notion of ``sufficiently strong'' is formalized in \Cref{prop:monotonicity_is_not_helpful_strong_encouragement} below).
 Condition (a) is satisfied in many criminal justice settings, where, for example, one cannot commit pretrial misconduct unless one is released.
 Condition (b) is trivially satisfied for universal release programs, like that studied in \textcite{albright22}, and may also plausibly be satisfied by other counterfactual policies that strongly encourage judges to release more defendants.
 An important practical takeaway is that when these sufficient conditions are satisfied, the debate over IV monotonicity is somewhat of a red herring: instead of worrying about IV monotonicity, researchers interested in policy counterfactuals should turn attention to evaluating the validity of other assumptions that may in fact tighten the identified set.